alimfeld/codenames/README.md

   `codenames/client$ npm start`
 * Open http://localhost:3000 in your web browser

-Note: The server takes a long time to start while loading the huge fastText model into memory.
+Note: The server takes a long time to get ready while loading the huge fastText model into memory.